-It’s nearly October and the temperature hit 100 degrees in North Dakota
+It’s nearly October, and the temperature hit 100 degrees in North Dakota

 Much of North America has become accustomed to exceptional heat in recent years amid rising temperatures due to human-caused climate change.
 Extraordinarily high temperatures have expanded the duration of summerlike conditions, while the colder seasons have shortened.

-Earlier this month, Denver hit 99 degrees on Sept.
+This month, Denver hit 99 degrees Sept.
 10, its highest temperature recorded so late in the season.
-That same week, Death Valley reached 122 degrees, the highest temperature observed so late in the year anywhere on the planet.
+That same week, Death Valley in California reached 122 degrees, the highest temperature observed so late in the year anywhere on the planet.